 The answer is to cut out xenoestrogens for one to three months, and then take progesterone.
 It may take 1-3 months for xenoestrogen topicals to wash out of the body.

-So if you take progesterone cream and get worse, by definition, you are taking a xenoestrogens simultaneously with progesterone.
+So if you take progesterone cream and get worse, by definition, you are taking xenoestrogens simultaneously with progesterone.
 If you take progesterone and get increased breast tenderness and bloating then you are taking a xenoestrogen at the same time.
 So when I get a call from the patient that the therapy doesn't work, it's usually because they're simultaneously taking progesterone and a xenoestrogen.
 It can be quite subtle.

 I had one patient tell me that the mascara she used caused increased bloating and breast tenderness.
 I told her she was crazy and that I did not believe her.
 However, two other different patients told me the exact same thing.
 Their mascara increased bloating and breast tenderness.
 I concluded that I was the one that had to learn something.
-Their mascaras were xenoestrogens.
+Their mascaras contained xenoestrogens.
 The minuscule amount of mascara is enough to affect the patient hormonally.

 This is one of the common side effects from taking progesterone cream.
 If you simultaneously take progesterone cream and xenoestrogens you will get worse.
 The solution is quite simple.
 Stop the xenoestrogens.
 And after 1 to 3 months, try the progesterone cream again.
 This is because it takes one to three months for chemicals and herbs put on the skin to wash out of the body.

 1. You very carefully eliminate all xenoestrogens from your environment.
 You become well.
 You don’t need progesterone.
 No pain.
 No vomiting.
 Hair no longer falls out.
 No more Migraine Headaches.
 Weight DECREASES even if there is no change in diet and exercise.
 Cramping goes away.
 No more emergency room visits.